Rongjiang007/TEM-probing-Depth-prediciton/README.md

 python predi.py

-If you need to training a new model, and you may down load the training data form https://zenodo.org/records/10656048
+If you need to training a new model, and you may download the training data from https://zenodo.org/records/10656048
 ************************************************************************
                      Input and output format
 ************************************************************************